Kavithaqxf2/makemework/README.md

 # Notes:
 1. Use Python3
 2. We recommend using Visual Studio code as your IDE
-3. We recomment using a virtualenv
+3. We recommend using a virtualenv
 4. You need to have Chrome driver installed